Quasi-equilibrium in glassy dynamics: a liquid theory approach

-A longly debated issue in the theory of glassy relaxation of low temperature liquids is the relation between dynamical slowing down and equilibrium free-energy landscape.
-In schematic Mean-Field models, where both equilibrium and dynamics can be studied exactly, dynamical arrest and equilibrium ergodicity breaking appear as different sides of the same coin \cite{KTW89}.
-This observation is at the basis of the ``Random First Order Transition Theory'' of the glass transition.
-Unfortunately, beyond these schematic models, when one tries to include liquid theory, the techniques and approximations involved in the study of equilibrium and dynamics differ considerably even at the mean field level.
-At the dynamical level one has Mode Coupling Theory (MCT) which provides an approximation for an exact evolution equation of the density-density correlator and requires the static structure function as input \cite{Go09}.
-For equilibrium one uses the replica method in conjunction with approximations like the Hypernetted Chain (HNC) partial resummation of virial series \cite{MP96} or the small cage expansion \cite{PZ10}.
+In dynamics, Mode Coupling Theory (MCT), based on projection operator techniques, provides an approximation for an exact evolution equation of the density-density correlator and requires the static structure function as an input \cite{Go09}.
+In equilibrium, the replica method is used in conjunction with approximations like the Hypernetted Chain (HNC) \cite{MP96} or the small cage expansion \cite{PZ10}.
 Both approaches differ on specific predictions, but agree on the same general picture.
-Ergodicity breaking appears to be driven by critical fluctuations (dynamical heterogeneities) with the same universal characteristics and growth of correlations.
-In recent times there has been considerable effort to reconcile the approaches in the ``$\beta$ regime'', where, after a first fast relaxation, correlation functions remain close to a plateau value.
-On the one hand, Szamel \cite{Sz10} has derived the MCT equation for the non-ergodicity parameter using a particular closure of the replicated YBG hierarchy for the density correlation functions.
-On the other, an important dynamical quantity, the celebrated exponent parameter of MCT, has been related to amplitude ratios between equilibrium correlation functions \cite{CFLPRR12} and has been computed in the framework of replicated liquid theory \cite{FJPUZ12, FJPUZ12Long}.
-Unfortunately, general approximation frameworks capable to describe in a unified way both equilibrium and dynamics are at present lacking.
-One of the difficulties lies in the necessity of including conservation laws (mass, momentum and energy) in the dynamical description at short times.
-However this difficulty should disappear in a long time ``$\alpha$ regime'' where correlations decay below their plateau value.
-In that case quasi-stationarity should hold in the dynamical equations.
+In recent times there has been considerable effort to reconcile the two approaches in the ``$\beta$ regime'', where, after a first fast relaxation, correlation functions remain close to a plateau value.
+Szamel \cite{Sz10} has derived the MCT equation for the non-ergodicity parameter using a particular closure of the replicated YBG hierarchy for the density correlation functions.
+Moreover the celebrated exponent parameter of MCT, has been related to amplitude ratios between equilibrium correlation functions \cite{CFLPRR12} and has been computed in the framework of replicated liquid theory \cite{FJPUZ12, FJPUZ12Long, KPUZ13}.
+One of the difficulties in unifying equilibrium and dynamical approaches lies in the necessity of including conservation laws (mass, momentum and energy) in the dynamical description at short times.
+However this problem should disappear in the long time ``$\alpha$ regime'' where correlations decay below their plateau value.
+Here we show that progress can be achieved using a coarse grained description where the details of the short times are neglected and one concentrates on the slow part of the dynamics.
+Emerging properties of glassy relaxation, as temperature-time superposition principle \cite{Go09} or the appearance of effective temperatures \cite{CKP97}, can be rationalized through the hypothesis that quasi-equilibrium principles drive the dynamics during the phase space exploration in the long time regime \cite{FV00}.
+In a nutshell, the two steps glassy relaxation at low temperature can be described as a first rapid decay inside a metastable state, followed by a very slow relaxation in a complex landscape of metastable states.
+This relaxation can be thought as a random walk in phase space where the states that are available at a given time are selected according to their Boltzmann weight.
+This insight has been formalized in \cite{FP12} through the introduction of an appropriate Markov chain construction \cite{KK07,KZ11}.
+Consider a system in a discrete time dependent configurations specified by $S_\tau$ and subjected to a Hamiltonian $H({S})$ and an overlap function $Q(S,S')=\int \de x\de y\, w(x-y) \rho_S(x)\rho_{S'}(y)$, that measures the similarity between density profiles of couples of configurations \footnote{The function $w$ doesn't affect our results, provided it is short ranged.}.
+One can define the {\it Boltzmann pseudodynamics} with the following discrete time Markov Chain